-The Joint Expert Report
+The Joint Report

-- 34. When parties have nominated more than one expert witness in an area of expertise, the expert witnesses must produce a joint expert report. - 35.
-The applicant/appellant must file and serve the joint expert report within two business days of receipt.13 - 36.
-The joint expert report is the primary report of the expert witnesses who author it. - 37.
-Unless the Court gives leave to file a further expert report, the joint expert report is the expert witnesses' statement of evidence for the hearing.14 - 38.
-The joint expert report must, for each expert witness who is an author, comply with the Rules.
-15 - 39.
-The joint expert report must also - a) Include an executive summary that states, for each issue on which they have been asked to give an opinion: - a. the matters on which they agree; - the matters on which they disagree but which are not material to their conclusions; - c. the matters of disagreement which are material to their conclusions, and short reasons for their disagreement. - b) For each matter of disagreement that is material to their conclusions, state how their conclusions would differ if the Court resolved the disagreement against their view on the matter. - 40.
-In drafting their report, the expert witnesses must consider whether they have fully explained their opinions and the reasons for those opinions.
-They cannot raise a new matter
+- 29. When parties have nominated more than one expert in an area of expertise, the experts must produce a joint report. - 30.
+The applicant/appellant must file and serve the joint report as soon as practicable or as directed by the court. - 31.
+The joint report is the primary report of the experts who author it. - 32.
+Unless the Court gives leave to file a further expert report, the joint report is the experts' statement of evidence for the hearing. - 33.
+The joint report must, for each expert who is an author, comply with the Rules. - 34.
+The joint report must also - a) Include an executive summary that states, for each issue on which they have been asked to give an opinion: - a. the matters on which they agree; - the matters on which they disagree but which are not material to their conclusions; - c. the matters of disagreement which are material to their conclusions, and short reasons for their disagreement. - b) For each matter of disagreement that is material to their conclusions, state how their conclusions would differ if the Court resolved the disagreement against their view on the matter. - 35.
+In drafting their report, the experts must consider whether they have fully explained their opinions and the reasons for those opinions.
+They cannot raise a new matter in a further report or in their evidence in chief, without leave of the Court.
+Experts also cannot give expert evidence that is contrary to the opinion expressed in their reports unless the court gives leave. $^{13}$